stakelens/ghost-crab/README.md

 - If you want to create an event handler, you need to define a data source.
 This data source will be loaded by the proc macro `handler` (event handler).
 - If you want to create a template, you need to define a template.
 This template will be loaded by the proc macro `handler` (event handler).
 - If you want to create a block handler, you need to define a block handler.
 This block handler will be loaded by the procedural macro `block_handler`.

-The nuance here about data sources and templates is that data sources are used to process events and blocks that are directly related to a specific smart contract, while templates are used to dynamically start new indexing processes for new contracts.

 Note: the `handler` proc macro, tries to look for a data source first, and if it doesn't find one, it will look for a template.